markround/tiller/docs/developers.md

 ## Documentation

-Documentation for your plugin should be included in a plugin_meta method at the top of the file.
+If you want to get your plugin included with Tiller, documentation for your plugin should be included in a plugin_meta method at the top of the file.
 This should return a hash, e.g.

 ```ruby
 def plugin_meta